 What conditions do we focus on?

-We focus primarily on genetic conditions affecting people with Ashkenazi Jewish ancestry.
+We are primarily interested in genetic conditions affecting people with Ashkenazi Jewish ancestry.
 We do focus on a few conditions affecting people with Sephardi ancestry too (from September 2020 the number of Sephardi conditions we focus on will increase).

-Please note: not all disorders listed below are covered by Jnetics’ screening.
-For a full list of the 9 disorders included go to the ‘Book a Screening’ page
+(Please note: we do not offer carrier screening for all the disorders we focus on.
+For a full list of the disorders covered by our screening go to the ‘Book a Screening’ page)

 a) Higher prevalence ‘Jewish’ genetic disorders: